Student Policies/Requirements to participate on an MTSU Education Abroad program. Please click on policy below for details.

 If approved, non-degree seeking and/or non-MTSU students must follow the same procedures and policies as degree-seeking MTSU students with regards to their education abroad program (i.e. completion of required forms, participation in the pre-departure orientation, etc).

-Non-degree seeking and/or non-MTSU students do not qualify for any MTSU funding, including the tuition discount for Faculty-Led programs.
+Non-degree seeking and/or non-MTSU students do not qualify for any MTSU funding, including the tuition discount for MTSU faculty-led Signature Study Abroad Programs and Office of Education Abroad scholarships/grants.

 Disciplinary Issues Policy